-1 st YEAR (30 units) 2 ND YEAR (30 units) 3RD YEAR (30 units) 4TH YEAR (30 units) FALL BIO1109 (register to this course if 4U Biology not completed) BIO1130 Introduction to Organismal Biology CHM1311 Principles of Chemistry or CHM1301 Principles of Chemistry (if 4U Chemistry not completed) GEO1115 Introduction to Earth Materials MAT1330 Calculus for the Life Sciences I PHY1321 Principles of Physics I or PHY1331 Principles of Physics I (if 4U Physics not completed) BIO2129 Ecology CHM2353 Descriptive Inorganic Chemistry 3 optional course units from GEO2304 (to be taken in 2 nd or 3 rd year) or GEO2316 or GEO2334 (to be taken in 2 nd or 3 rd year) MAT2379 Introduction to Biostatistics EVS3101 Environmental Issues EVS3120 Environmental Microbiology BIO4158 Applied Biostatistics (Fall) or GEO3352 Geological Data Analysis (Winter) (to be taken in 3 rd or 4 th year) 6 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3105 Remote Sensing GEG3105 Remote Sensing GEG3107 Geography of Polar Regions GEG3114 Biogeography GEG3312 Advanced GIS GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change GEO4332 Permafrost Geomorphology EVS4904 Seminar (Fall or Winter) EVS4009 Research Project (Fall and Winter) or 9 optional course units at the 3000 level or above from the list of optional courses offered by the faculties of Science, Engineering, the Department of Geography (GEG) or from one of the options in EVS (see list below) 3 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3105 Remote Sensing GEG3107 Geography of Polar Regions GEG3114 Biogeography GEG3312 Advanced GIS GEG4112 Quaternary Paleoenvironments GEG4112 Quaternary Paleoenvironments GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change GEO4332 Permafrost Geomorphology 3 optional course units offered by the Faculty of Science or the Faculty of Engineering WINTER BIO1140 Introduction to Cell Biology CHM1321 Organic Chemistry I EVS1101 Introduction to Environmental Science GEO1111 Introduction to Earth Systems MAT1332 Calculus for the Life Sciences II GEG1302 Places and Spaces of Human Activity GEG2320 Introduction to Geomatics (Fall or Winter) 6 optional course units at the 2000 level or above from the list of optional courses offered by the faculties of Science, Engineering, the Department of Geography (GEG) or from one of the options in EVS (see list below) 3 elective course units offered by the Faculty of Arts, the Faculty of Education, the Faculty of Law, the Faculty of Social Sciences or the Telfer School of Management BIO3117 Ecosystem Ecology EVS3102 The Practice of Environmental Science GEO3342 Introduction to Hydrogeology (to be taken in 3 rd or 4 th year) 3 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3107 Geography of Polar Regions GEG3107 Geography of Polar Regions GEG3107 Geography of Polar Regions GEG3102 Natural Resource Management GEG3312 Advanced GIS GEG4100 Glaciology GEG4101 Permafrost Environments GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change GEO4332 Permafrost Geomorphology 3 optional course units offered by the Faculty of Science or the Faculty of Engineering 9 elective course units offered by the Faculty of Arts, the Faculty of Education, the Faculty of Law, the Faculty of Social Sciences or the Telfer School of Management SUMMER EVS4010 - Field Course in Environmental Science Prerequisites: BIO2129, MAT2379 and the completion of a minimum of 60 units in the Environmental Science Program (offered during the last 2 weeks of August).
-This course is to be added to the following fall term).
+1 st YEAR (30 units) 2 ND YEAR (30 units) 3RD YEAR (30 units) 4TH YEAR (30 units) FALL BIO1109 (register to this course if 4U Biology not completed) BIO1130 Introduction to Organismal Biology CHM1311 Principles of Chemistry or CHM1301 Principles of Chemistry (if 4U Chemistry not completed) GEO1115 Introduction to Earth Materials MAT1330 Calculus for the Life Sciences I PHY1321 Principles of Physics I or PHY1331 Principles of Physics I (if 4U Physics not completed) BIO2129 Ecology CHM2353 Descriptive Inorganic Chemistry MAT2379 Introduction to Biostatistics 6 optional course units from GEG2304 (to be taken in 2 nd or 3 rd year) or GEO2316 or GEO2334 (to be taken in 2 nd or 3 rd year) EVS3101 Environmental Issues EVS3120 Environmental Microbiology BIO4158 Applied Biostatistics (Fall) or GEO4306 Applied GIS for Science and Engineering 6 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3105 Remote Sensing GEG3107 Geography of Polar Regions GEG3114 Biogeography GEG3302 Natural Resource Management GEG3312 Advanced GIS GEG4100 Glaciology GEG4101 Permafrost Environments GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change EVS4904 Seminar (Fall or Winter) EVS4009 Research Project (Fall and Winter) or 9 optional course units at the 3000 level or above from the list of optional courses offered by the faculties of Science, Engineering, the Department of Geography (GEG) or from one of the options in EVS (see list below) 3 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3105 Remote Sensing GEG3107 Geography of Polar Regions GEG3114 Biogeography GEG3302 Natural Resource Management GEG3312 Advanced GIS GEG4100 Glaciology GEG4101 Permafrost Environments GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change 3 optional course units offered by the Faculty of Science or the Faculty of Engineering WINTER BIO1140 Introduction to Cell Biology CHM1321 Organic Chemistry I EVS1101 Introduction to Environmental Science GEO1111 Introduction to Earth Systems MAT1332 Calculus for the Life Sciences II GEG1302 Places and Spaces of Human Activity GEG2320 Introduction to Geomatics (Fall or Winter) 6 optional course units at the 2000 level or above from the list of optional courses offered by the faculties of Science, Engineering, the Department of Geography (GEG) or from one of the options in EVS (see list below) 3 elective course units offered by the Faculty of Arts, the Faculty of Education, the Faculty of Law, the Faculty of Social Sciences or the Telfer School of Management BIO3117 Ecosystem Ecology EVS3102 The Practice of Environmental Science GEO3342 Introduction to Hydrogeology (to be taken in 3rd or 4th year) 3 course units from: BIO4150 Spatial Ecology ENV3321 Human and Policy Dimensions of Environmental Change GEG3102 Hydrology GEG3105 Remote Sensing GEG3107 Geography of Polar Regions GEG3114 Biogeography GEG3302 Natural Resource Management GEG3312 Advanced GIS GEG4100 Glaciology GEG4101 Permafrost Environments GEG4112 Quaternary Paleoenvironments GEG4118 Environmental Impact Assessment GEG4129 Global Climate Change 3 optional course units offered by the Faculty of Science or the Faculty of Engineering 9 elective course units offered by the Faculty of Arts, the Faculty of Education, the Faculty of Law, the Faculty of Social Sciences or the Telfer School of Management SUMMER EVS4010 - Field Course in Environmental Science Prerequisites: BlO2129, MAT2379 and the completion of a minimum of 60 units in the Environmental Science Program (offered during the last 2 weeks of August).
+This course is to be added to the following fall term.